TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software: Introduction

 Another line of work has focused on improving in-context assistance.
 Efforts range from static tooltips~\cite{grossman2010toolclips} and context-sensitive help~\cite{kelleher2005stencils} to more sophisticated systems that embed external resources directly into the application context~\cite{zhong2021helpviz}.
 However, these approaches struggle with accurately inferring user goals, potentially leading to intrusive or irrelevant help~\cite{brdnik2022intelligent}, and users may still find it challenging to map the provided information onto the complex software interface~\cite{kosch2023survey}.

 More recently, the advancement of LLMs has led to the emergence of in-application software copilots that can process natural language queries, monitor visual context, or automate tasks~\cite{firefly, krol2025copilotvision, khurana2025me}.
 While powerful for automating well-defined operations, current copilots struggle with complex, creative, or exploratory tasks~\cite{khurana2024and, qiao2024benchmarking}.
 Furthermore, prior work has found that excessive automation or guidance by these copilots can reduce engagement~\cite{kosmyna2025your}, diminish agency~\cite{li2024user, sellen2024rise}, reduce the user's ability to learn underlying concepts~\cite{chen2023understanding, vorvoreanu2025fostering}, and contradict the well-established maxim of \textit{learning by doing}~\cite{carroll1984training, rieman1996field}.
-Lastly, excessive automation and prescriptive guidance from copilots can lead users to adopt a passive, instruction-following mode, akin to the studied ``GPS effect''~\cite{ruginski2019gps}, instead of learning.
+Lastly, excessive automation and prescriptive guidance from copilots can lead users to adopt a passive, instruction-following mode, akin to the studied ``GPS effect''~\cite{ruginski2019gps}, instead of critical thinking and learning~\cite{swanson2026aifluency}.

 Despite substantial prior work, existing systems still fall short of holistically reducing UI complexity, offering in-context structured guidance, and helping users interpret domain-specific terminology in ways that integrate learning into task execution.
-Motivated by instructional-scaffolding research where temporary support helps learners build competence and gradually work independently~\cite{belland2017instructional}, we introduce \textbf{\papername{}}, \textbf{a method that generates scaffolded interfaces} using the underlying native software's UI elements and operations.
+Motivated by instructional-scaffolding research where temporary support helps learners build competence and gradually work independently~\cite{belland2017instructional}, we introduce \textbf{\papername{}}, \textbf{a method that generates task-conditioned scaffolded interfaces to support software educators and tool creators in addressing the learner challenges} using the underlying native software's UI elements and operations.
 As shown in Figure~\ref{fig:teaser}, we demonstrate our LLM-based approach to generatively surface task-relevant tools from the underlying software and present them in a simplified layout tailored to the user's current task.
 The resulting scaffolded UI progressively expands in complexity as the user gains proficiency, links interface elements with domain concepts to support concept learning, and guides the user through task workflows while remaining grounded in the native software environment.